-EBRD and FAO are organizing a forum focused on responsible private sector investment and improved public-private policy dialogue in the Egyptian agriculture sector.
-The forum will explore ways to unleash Egypt’s agricultural potential by increasing private sector investments in food production, improving agrifood trade logistics, promoting exports and addressing import inefficiencies.
+EBRD and FAO are organizing on 3rd and 4th April 2013 a forum focused on private sector investment and public-private dialogue in the Egyptian agriculture sector.
+The forum will discuss approaches to unleashing Egypt’s agricultural potential by increasing private sector investments in food production, improving trade logistics, promoting exports and addressing import inefficiencies.

-Given Egypt’s dependence on international food commodity markets and its susceptibility to food supply shocks, active dialogue between the public and private sectors is key to ensuring a sustainable long-term approach to tackling food security concerns.
+Given Egypt’s dependence on international food commodity markets and susceptibility to food supply shocks, active dialogue between the public and private sector is key to ensuring a sustainable long-term approach to tackling food security concerns.
+In September 2012 the EBRD and FAO held the high-level inter-regional forum Private Sector for Food Security in Istanbul.
+This experience demonstrated that a proactive approach to policy dialogue, in particular through the facilitation of private sector participation, can lead to an improved business environment for the agrifood sector.

-Following the success of the high-level inter-regional conference Private Sector for Food Security held in Istanbul in 2012, the EBRD/FAO forum in Cairo will be an exceptional opportunity to strengthen public-private sector dialogue on the development of more efficient and inclusive agrifood systems in the country and to identify the role that International Financing Institutions (IFIs) like EBRD can play in supporting responsible agricultural investment in Egypt.
+With a view to continuing these important discussions in the Egyptian context, the EBRD/FAO forum in Cairo will be an exceptional opportunity to initiate public-private sector dialogue and identify the role that International Financing Institutions like the EBRD can play in supporting agricultural investment in Egypt.